Federal Parliamentarian (Member for Farrer)

 Sussan spent the next 10 years studying part-time on the way to three children and three finance degrees, including a Master of Accountancy from CSU, and sought Liberal Party pre-selection for the Federal seat of Farrer in 2001.

-Named the second female cabinet member of the Abbott Government in December 2014, Sussan is now Minister for Health and Sport.
+Elevated to the ministry in 2013 and Cabinet a year later, Sussan is currently Minister for the Environment.
 Here she explains why regional universities like CSU are so important for rural women.

 My mum was a trained nurse and my dad worked for British Intelligence...
 Neither went to university and neither did I till I was 30.